The cryptosphere is getting more crowded than ever. More and more people are joining the space every day with the hopes of making quick money.

 49. FUDster: A person who spreads FUD based on facts or gut feelings.

-50. To The Moon: Refers to price moving to astronomical heights.
+50. To The Moon: Refers to the price moving to astronomical heights.

 51. Bag Holder: Someone still holding an altcoin after a pump and dump crash.